Running Jupyter Notebook Tutorials - AWS Deep Learning AMIs

 Important

-To run the Jupyter notebook tutorials installed on the DLAMI, you will need to Set up a Jupyter Notebook Server.
+To run the Jupyter notebook tutorials installed on the DLAMI, you will need to Setting up a Jupyter Notebook server on a DLAMI instance.

 Once the Jupyter server is running, you can run the tutorials through your web browser.
 If you are running the Deep Learning AMI with Conda or if you have set up Python environments, you can switch Python kernels from the Jupyter notebook interface.
 Select the appropriate kernel before trying to run a framework-specific tutorial.
 Further examples of this are provided for users of the Deep Learning AMI with Conda.